 The answer is cleaning the chimney at your home.
 Through this article let’s take a look at how to clean a kitchen chimney at home.

-Why is periodic cleaning of the chimneys necessary?
+Why is periodic cleaning of the chimney necessary?

 Every electrical appliance requires proper maintenance for efficient and long-lasting performance.
 The Indian kitchen is no stranger to greasy and fatty food.
 A lot of oil, spices, fats, etc. find their way in the Indian cuisine.
 A kitchen chimney in such a household plays a very significant role.

 Primarily, there are four different types of kitchen chimneys.
 These include wall-mounted, corner, built-in, and island chimneys.
 All these designs have filters and ducts attached to the body.
 Smoke, heat, odor produced during cooking are easily disposed of.
 But the minute solid particles get stuck in the filter.
 Furthermore, grease can accumulate on the body of the chimney.